danbev/learning-v8/notes/threads.md

 ```c++
   V8::GetCurrentPlatform()->CallOnWorkerThread(std::move(task));
 ```
-Also there are may calls from the heap namespace with handles garbage collection.
+Also there are many calls from the heap namespace with handles garbage collection.

 ### TaskRunner